 Business Law I 3 s.h.

 Management Information Systems 3 s.h.

-Business Statistics
+Business Statistics 3 s.h.

 Principles of Marketing 3 s.h.

-Principles of Management 3 s.h.
+Principles of Management

 Courses that may be taken at North Iowa Area Community College to complete major requirements.
 All courses in the major must be completed with a grade of C- or higher.